Volunteer in Nepal

 The program orientation begins on the first and third Monday of each month, and volunteers need to arrive in Kathmandu on the Sunday before orientation.

 After you have registered for the program, please book your flights to arrive at Tribhuvan International Airport (KTM) in Kathmandu.
+British travellers are eligible to gain a tourist visa on arrival for up to 90 days.
 Your airport pick-up is included in your Program Fee.

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation in Kathmandu.
 Your accommodation is covered by your Program Fee and includes the night before your program orientation.

-If you are traveling in Nepal prior to your volunteer program, we can arrange for you to be picked up at a prearranged destination in Kathmandu on the day before your program orientation.
+If you are travelling in Nepal prior to your volunteer program, we can arrange for you to be picked up at a prearranged destination in Kathmandu on the day before your program orientation.

 If you are you placed in Pokhara or Chitwan, you will travel to your placement location on the Wednesday and you will begin work on the Thursday.
 If you are located in Kathmandu, you will visit your placement on Wednesday and begin work on the Thursday.